cryptotechguru/EDENomicon/README.md

-# Cryptonomicon
+# EDENomicon

-1. The name of the [game](./Nomicon/) is Cryptonomicon
+1. The name of the [game](./Nomicon/) is EDENomicon.
-1. The goal of the game is to Decentralize the Singularity
+1. The goal of the game is TBD.
-1. The players of the game are the members of the [players team](https://github.com/orgs/cryptotechguru/teams/players/members)
+1. The players of the game are the members of the [players team](https://github.com/orgs/cryptotechguru/teams/players/members).
-1. All rules should be logically self-consistent
+1. All rules should be logically self-consistent.
-1. The source for the rules are kept in the [website repository](https://github.com/cryptotechguru/Cryptonomicon)
+1. The source code for the game is maintained in the [website repository](https://github.com/cryptotechguru/EDENomicon).
-1. The rules are published on the [website](https://cryptotechguru.github.io/Cryptonomicon/)
+1. The game is published on the [website](https://cryptotechguru.github.io/EDENomicon/).

 ## Jurisdiction

-1. Only [Ulex 1.1](https://github.com/proftomwbell/Ulex/tree/master/versions/1.1) governs any claim or question arising under or related to this agreement, including the proper forum for resolving disputes, all rules applied therein, and the form and effect of any judgement.
+1. Only [Ulex 1.2](https://ulex.law/versions/1.2) governs any claim or question arising under or related to this agreement, including the proper forum for resolving disputes, all rules applied therein, and the form and effect of any judgement.

 ## Conventions